Ecosystem Radar

 It also sends a clear message to French-speaking founders: Sofia is open for innovation — not just as a temporary base, but as a thriving long-term home for business growth.

-Read full the coverage on TF1(fr)
+Read the full coverage on TF1(fr)

 About TF1